Table of Contents

 Cons:

-- Not very large enough for a dozen of hens
+- Not large enough for a dozen of hens

 Nest box chicken coops